griffinulsh/Python-Homework/Top 50 Restaurants Data Analysis/README.md

 ### 2.2 Product Functions
 The main functions of the application include:
 - Loading and processing the restaurant dataset.
+- Allowing users to upload a file path for the dataset.
 - Displaying a bar chart of restaurants by appearance frequency.
 - Allowing users to select the x-axis and y-axis to dynamically update the graph.
 - Showing restaurant names directly on the bars for clarity when viewing data by country.